 In her community, she volunteers with the Junior League of Pensacola, where she sits on the board.
 Veronica also is active with the West Florida chapter of the Association of Fund-Raising Professionals and is a member of the Grant Professionals Association.

 Professionally, Veronica has worked in the nonprofit sector since 2009.
 She has earned certifications in Nonprofit Management from the University of Nevada Las Vegas and Diversity, Equity, and Inclusion in the Workplace from the University of South Florida.
 She earned her Certificate of Fund-Raising Executive(CFRE) in 2020 and currently owns her own business to support nonprofit fundraising efforts.

 Veronica loves to read, cook, and travel.
-She and her husband Dan are expecting their first child, a little girl, in December 2022.
+She and her husband Dan welcomed a little girl in December 2022.
 They have a 10-year-old rescue dog named Vesper, and she and her husband raise puppies to help train service dogs for veterans and first responders.

 Linda is an IT Program Manager at Ameriprise Financial in Minneapolis.
 Prior to that, she worked in HR for a technology consulting firm, then transitioned into a consultant role for a variety of companies and industries—the airline industry being her favorite.

 Linda likes to challenge herself and try new things.
 She continuously tackles items on her bucket list and adds new ones.
 Her love of traveling helps her tolerate the cold Minnesota winters, where she lives with her husband Eric and their two teenagers, Madeline and Tristan.
 For Clifton StrengthsFinder fans, her top five are individualization, relator, context, strategic, and self-assurance.